hyperledger-archives/fabric/docs/Setup/Network-setup.md

 #### Assigning a value for CORE_PEER_ID

 The ID value of `CORE_PEER_ID` must be unique for each validating peer, and it must be a lowercase string.
-We often use a convention of naming the validating peers vpN where N is an integer starting with 0 for the root node and incrementing N by 1 for each additional peer node started. eg. vp0, vp1, vp2, ...
+We often use a convention of naming the validating peers vpN where N is an integer starting with 0 for the root node and incrementing N by 1 for each additional peer node started. e.g. vp0, vp1, vp2, ...

 #### Consensus